A Transdisciplinary Approach for Generating Synthetic but Realistic Domestic Sex Trafficking Networks: Responsible Use Case Study: Network Interdiction

 In each network and across all budget levels, the traffickers are able to recover a significant amount of flow after restructuring in response to the MFNIP recommended interdictions.
 This is primarily due to being able to recruit new victims when victims are primarily interdicted, and being able to replace interdicted traffickers with back-up traffickers when traffickers are primarily interdicted.
 However, when we are able to account for how the traffickers will restructure in response to interdiction, we are often able to reduce the flow.
 Table \ref{tab:whoInt} demonstrates the interdiction recommendations for the network in Figure \ref{fig:sampleNet}.
-Results on other networks can be found in Appendix \ref{app:moreResults}.
 Columns $2$ - $4$ display the number of traffickers, bottoms, and victims that MFNIP recommends to interdict, and columns $5$ - $7$ display the number of traffickers, bottoms, and victims that MFNIP-R recommends to interdict.

 A clear distinction between the two recommended plans is the number of bottoms that each model recommends to interdict.
 Consistently across all attacker budgets, MFNIP recommends interdicting at least as many bottoms than MFNIP-R does.
 This observation is consistent across all tested networks.
 This is likely due to MFNIP-R identifying that bottoms have limited ability to restructure the network, as the only way they can acquire new victims is if their trafficker assigns them new victims.
-This seems to highlight that limiting the ability of the trafficker to restructure after disruptions may be just as important as disrupting the current operations, which is similar to applying the theoretical analysis of Kosmas et al.\ \citep{kosmas2020interdicting} to the MFNIP-R applied to sex trafficking networks.
+This finding is also consistent with the network provided by the advisory group, where MFNIP recommends interdicting all bottoms as soon as the budget allows for it, and continues this recommendation for every larger budget level.
+This seems to highlight that limiting the ability of the trafficker to restructure after disruptions may be just as important as disrupting the current operations, which is similar to the findings of \cite{kosmas2020interdicting}.
 Additionally, network $3$, where every operation has a bottom, had the smallest gap in flows projected by MFNIP and MFNIP-R. These observations suggest that better understanding how bottoms help operate the network both before and after disruptions may be critical to understanding how to more effectively dismantle sex trafficking networks.
+The advisory group confirmed the importance of these findings in implementing effective disruptions.